leonsimpson23/intuishell-proof-anchor/README.md

 ## Evaluation Access

-The materials in this repository represent only a verification surface.

 Full system behavior, implementation structure, and operational capability are available only through direct technical evaluation under executed NDA.